-Think carefully about what you are looking to communicate to prospective parents and students – focus on your strengths, what makes you different from other schools and the innovations you are making to meet stakeholder needs.
+Think carefully about what you are looking to communicate with prospective parents and students – focus on your strengths, what makes you different from other schools and the innovations you are making to meet stakeholder needs.

 2. Start early and get a wide range of staff involved in creating the day.

-As a school marketer you know the messages but teachers and other staff know the student and their stories that best demonstrate them, as well as the most innovative ways to get messages about teaching and learning across.
+As a school marketer, you know the messages but teachers and other staff know the student and their stories that best demonstrate them, as well as the most innovative ways to get messages about teaching and learning across.
 And any creative process benefits from having many people involved.

 3. Research and use student achievements and stories in as many ways as possible.

 Parents choose schools because they believe their children will thrive and succeed there.
 You need to show how students like their children have done this, through case studies and personal interaction.
 You can present case studies as videos, as posters, or as presentations from the students themselves.
 One school successfully used cardboard cut-outs of previous successful students with their stories attached.

 4. Make sure your adverts use these stories to say why people should attend your event.